Karin Schon, PhD Hear my name

 Diversity, Equity, Inclusion and Accessibility

-DEIJ/A is a core value for me as a cognitive neuroscientist and member of the Boston University community.
-Everything I do I view through a DEIJ and anti-racist lens.
+DEIA and social justice are core values for me as a cognitive neuroscientist and member of the Boston University community.
+Everything I do I view through a DEIA and anti-racist lens.
 The following summarizes how I have incorporated DEIJ/DEIA (J = justice) into all aspects of my professional academic life at Boston University, including research, teaching/mentoring and service.

-Research: An important line of my research program centers on impact of interpersonal, structural/institutional and cultural racism on neurocognitive health in older Black adults and in emerging Black adult university students.
-This research focuses on hippocampal, amygdala and prefrontal systems and associated cognitive processes, including, but not limited to episodic memory, working memory, and executive functioning, and physiological markers of allostatic load and cardiovascular health.
-This research is funded by the National Institute on Aging (R21, R01), the National Institute on Mental Health (R01), and an Alzheimer’s Association Research Grant (AARG).
+An important line of my research program centers on impact of interpersonal, structural/institutional and cultural racism on neurocognitive health in older Black adults and in emerging Black adult university students.
+This research focuses on impact or racialized stress (due to racism and discrimination) on hippocampal, amygdala and prefrontal systems and associated cognitive processes, including, but not limited to episodic memory, working memory, and executive functioning, as well as emotion processing, and physiological markers of allostatic load and cardiovascular health.
+This research is funded by the National Institute on Aging (R21AG060269 - past, R01AG074213 - current), the National Institute on Mental Health (R01MH128280 - current), and was funded by an Alzheimer’s Association Research Grant (AARG-17-529566).

-Teaching.
-In my Cognitive Neuroscience class, I select papers from authors who are members of underrepresented groups in STEM, and I incorporate discussion of implicit bias and racialized stress as core topics.
+In my Cognitive Neuroscience class, I make every effort to include papers from authors who are members of underrepresented groups in STEM, and I incorporate discussion of the brain basis of implicit bias and racialized stress as core topics.
 I have also run departmental journal clubs focused on the intersection of human neuroscience and social justice.
-In summer 2022, I participated in the Inclusive STEM Teaching Project (ISTP) through BU’s School of Public Health that focused on Universal Design for teaching.
+In summer 2022, I participated in the Inclusive STEM Teaching Project (ISTP) through BU’s School of Public Health that focused on Universal Design for inclusive teaching and learning, and I aim to incorporate principles of Universal Design into teaching and syllabus design.

 • Graduate Medical Sciences (GMS) Diversity Steering Committee; Role: Member